TouradBaba/women-parliament-representation-dashboard/README.md

   - **regions_data.csv**: Dataset specifically for regional data used in the bar chart.

 - **dashboard_preview.png**: Preview image of the dashboard.
-- **dashboard_preview.png2**: Preview image of the dashboard when selecting a country
+- **dashboard_preview.png2**: Preview image of the dashboard when selecting a country.

 ## Getting Started